cole-brokamp/dotfiles/README.md

 If on macOS, install the XCode CLI tools before starting: `xcode-select --install`

-Clone the repo and run the install script:
+Clone the repo and run the install script to symmlink the dotfiles:

 ```
 git clone https://github.com/cole-brokamp/dotfiles